Click each link to go to each Help topic for all the details, then come back to this checklist to continue.

 An efficient search query returns targeted results as quickly as possible, with as little "noise" as possible.
 There are some easy ways to structure queries that run efficiently—returning better results in less time.
 To write more efficient search queries, see the following tips.

-Sumo Logic provides many search operators for advanced use cases.
+Sumo's search query language provides many search operators for advanced use cases.
+Here are some key operators:

 - Save Operator